How to Create Kids Workouts to Keep Your Members Engaged

 Involve the whole family

-Parents lead by example daily (if you have kids, you know this intimately).
-Moving your body and staying healthy with fitness, especially right now, shows the entire family just how important it is.
-Get everyone in on the fun during a workout with movements that make sense for all ages (mom and dad included).
+Parents lead by example daily (if you have kiddos, you know this intimately).
+Moving your body and staying healthy, especially right now, shows the entire family just how important it is.
+Get everyone in on the fun with movements that make sense for all ages (mom and dad included).

 Don't rely on live stream alone